aipmhub/aipm-chat/contributing/Basic/Feature-Development.md

 # Complete Guide to AiPMChat Feature Development

-This document aims to guide developers on how to develop a complete feature requirement in LobeChat.
+This document aims to guide developers on how to develop a complete feature requirement in AiPMChat.

 We will use the implementation of sessionGroup as an example: [✨ feat: add session group manager](https://github.com/aipmhub/aipm-chat/pull/1055), and explain the complete implementation process through the following six main sections: